Edward Olivares Player Props: Royals vs. Rockies

-After going 1-for-3 with a home run and an RBI in his most recent game, Edward Olivares and the Kansas City Royals take on the Colorado Rockies (who will hand the ball to Austin Gomber) at 4:10 PM ET on Saturday.
+Edward Olivares -- with a slugging percentage of .469 in his past 10 games, including two home runs -- will be in action for the Kansas City Royals against the Colorado Rockies, with Kyle Freeland on the hill, on June 4 at 2:10 PM ET.

-He hit a home run while going 1-for-3 in his last game against the Rockies.
+He had a one-hit showing in his last game (1-for-3) against the Rockies.

 Edward Olivares Game Info & Props vs. the Rockies